Xocas17/OpenFlowSDN/README.md

 * **Switch 2** and its hosts: **11.0.0.0/8**
 * **Switch 3** and its hosts: **12.0.0.0/8**

-There is also a pattern concerning the MAC addresses---> The least significant bit of the last byte is the **host number**, and the most significant bit of the last byte is an **enumeration** from 0 to 2.
+There is also a pattern concerning the MAC addresses---> The 4 least significant bits of the last byte are the **host number**, and the 4 most significant bits of the last byte  an **enumeration** from 0 to 2.

 This is helpful to identify in a more simple way the corresponding MAC addresses.